-Judge says Wharf will be required to pay 6% interest, double the original amount.
+And the judge added that Wharf would be required to pay 6% interest, double the original amount.